Nihar-Shah2001/Nihar-Shah2001/README.md

 Feel free to reach out for collaborations, discussions, or just a friendly chat about science and technology.
 I'm always excited to connect with like-minded individuals and explore new ideas.

-## Pronouns: he/him
+### Pronouns: he/him

-## Fun fact: I have done my bachelors in Mechanical Engineering but my interests lie at the intersection of Physics, Maths and Theoretical Computer Science.
+## Fun fact:

+I have done my bachelors in Mechanical Engineering but I am doing my Masters in Computer Science and I am planing to do my doctrate in Physics.
+My interests lie at the intersection of Physics, Maths and Theoretical Computer Science.

 ## GitHub Stats